Can't Login to Cyber Range Exercise Area Account¶

 Do you arrive at the “Thanks for your Interest" page and/or, do you see an error message that says “unable to get courses”?

-This error usually indicates that you have not accepted a course invitation or that you are using a different OpenID provider (Google, Facebook, Microsoft) than you used when you accepted your course invitation.
+This error usually indicates that you have not accepted a course invitation or that you are using a different OpenID provider (Google or Microsoft) than you used when you accepted your course invitation.
 In this case, try the following:

-Students - Confirm that you have accepted your course invitation by contacting your instructor (or if you are an instructor, Submit a Support Ticket) who can tell you whether you have accepted your course invitation or not.
+Students - Confirm that you have accepted your course invitation by contacting your instructor (or if you are an instructor, contact support) who can tell you whether you have accepted your course invitation or not.

 Students & Instructors - Confirm that you are using the same OpenID provider and account that you used when you accepted your course invitation.